NAV24 Logo

 Source Type – specifying which source the system will use to show the calculation component:

-• G/L Account – reference directly to the G/L Account
+• G/L Account – reference directly to a single G/L Account

 • Balance Sheet Line – reference to an already created balance sheet line